Why is this medication prescribed?

 Before taking pivmecillinam,

-- tell your doctor if you have carnitine deficiency from an inherited disorder (something you were born with) such as methylmalonic aciduria or propionic acidemia or porphyria (disorder resulting from build up of certain chemicals related to red blood cell proteins).
+- tell your doctor if you have carnitine deficiency from an inherited disorder (something you were born with) such as methylmalonic aciduria or propionic acidemia or porphyria (disorder resulting from build up of certain chemicals such as proteins and fats).
 Your doctor will probably tell you not to take pivmecillinam.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking pivmecillinam, call your doctor.

-- if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking pivmecillinam.
+- you should know that if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking pivmecillinam.

 What special dietary instructions should I follow?